 - Add social media sharing button to your website.
 More social media shares = more visibility.

-Adwords is a tricky platform to perfect, however it is definitely worth putting the time in to learn if you’re serious about growing your business.
+Google Ads is a tricky platform to perfect, however, it is definitely worth putting the time in to learn if you’re serious about growing your business and gaining more SEO leads.
 After all, it’s the largest and most widely used online advertising network in the world.

 Here's how it looks like: